LambdaSharp/LambdaSharpTool/src/DocFx/articles/Amazon-Linux-2-WSL.md

     ```
     yum install dotnet-sdk-3.1
     ```
-## TODO: mount C:\ drive
+## Limitations
-Need to figure out how to mount the C:\ drive on the Amazon Linux 2 in WSL.
+* The Amazon Linux 2 shell does not have access to local files as the `/mnt/c/` folder is empty.